KrYash1511/CloudMedia/README.md

 ### 🔐 Built-in Features

-- 🔒 Secure authentication with Clerk
+- 🔒 Secure authentication with Firebase
 - 👤 Private user accounts — only you can see your files
 - ⚡ Cloud-based processing for fast results
 - 🎨 Modern UI with DaisyUI and Tailwind CSS